dibakar95/weather-app/README.md

 While the application is designed to be production-ready and can be easily extended, please note that the Redis-based caching mechanism is currently commented out.
 An in-memory cache is used as a temporary replacement.

+## Project Roadmap

+This project is being developed as part of the "Weather API Wrapper Service" project on roadmap.sh.
+You can follow the project's progress and see the full roadmap here: [https://roadmap.sh/projects/weather-api-wrapper-service](https://roadmap.sh/projects/weather-api-wrapper-service)

 ## Features

 *   **Real-time Weather Data:** Fetches up-to-date weather information for any specified location.